 - refining your pores.

 Of course, we can look at that list and say we want all those benefits.
-However, having too broad an objective will make it difficult to actually achieve results, so try to focus on one or two things and act accordingly.
-As the seasons and your skin changes, you may find it necessary to reassess your routine and address different issues.
+However, having too broad an objective may make it difficult to actually assess results, so try to focus on one or two things and act accordingly.
+As the seasons and your skin changes, you may find it necessary to once again analyse your routine and address different issues.

 A skincare program should aim to protect during the day and replenish/repair at night.
 Skincare does not have to be expensive.
 In fact, I would encourage you to start with good quality products that don’t cost too much.
 Being new, you don’t know what your skin likes and dislikes so there’s no point spending $90 on a serum just to find it irritates your skin.
 Start simply, introducing just the bare essentials into a basic routine for a few weeks and see what happens.
-I have/will review plenty of affordable products that rate extremely well.
+I continue to review plenty of affordable products that rate extremely well.

 the a.m. routine

 A starter morning routine might look something like this:

 - cleanse (optional as skin is generally clean in the morning and doing this again unnecessarily may strip your natural barrier).
 Sometimes just a rinse with warm water will suffice;

 - tone (a gentle, refreshing product to balance your skin’s pH and provide the first layer of hydration);

 - moisturise (a good moisturiser should leave your skin feeling hydrated without feeling greasy);

 - sunscreen (you should always apply a broad spectrum sunscreen with a high protective rating and reapply multiple times throughout the day).

 the p.m. routine

 A starter evening routine on the other hand would possibly include:

-- Double cleanse, starting with makeup removal (this is best done with an oil based cleanser);
+- Double cleanse, starting with an oil cleanser followed by a water based product;

-- exfoliate (perhaps introduce exfoliation 1-2 times a week with a gentle physical scrub to start with and later consider chemical exfoliants);
+- exfoliate (perhaps introduce exfoliation 1-2 times a week with a gentle physical scrub or chemical exfoliant);

-- essence/serum/ampoule (initially optional – you can add this step to your routine when ready by including a treatment to target one of your skin concerns.
-Note some serums can deliver multiple benefits.);
+- essence/serum/ampoule (initially optional – you can add this step to your routine when ready by including a treatment to target one of your skin concerns, noting some serums deliver multiple benefits);